Are Medicare Advantage Plans Too Good to Be True?

 Deductibles are the amount you pay for eligible medical services before your plan begins to share the cost.
 Copayments are predetermined amounts you pay for specific services, while coinsurance is a percentage of the total cost that you are responsible for paying.

-Evaluating Provider Network Limitations
+Evaluating Possible Provider Network Limitations

 A provider network is a collective of doctors, hospitals, and other healthcare providers that have agreed to render services to plan members at prearranged rates.